smartcontractkit/documentation/docs/chainlink-keepers/util-overview.md

 layout: nodes.liquid
 section: ethereum
 date: Last Modified
-title: 'Chainlink Keepers Example Contracts'
+title: 'Chainlink Automation Example Contracts'
 whatsnext:
   {
     'EthBalanceMonitor': '/docs/chainlink-keepers/utility-contracts/',
   }
 ---

-These contracts are tools to help you quickly deploy Keepers for specific use-cases.
+These contracts are tools to help you quickly deploy Chainlink Automation for specific use-cases.
 This list will be updated as more contracts become available.

 ## Contracts